suho/it-university-knowledges/doc/sem6.computer-architecture-and-microprocessing.md

 Central Processing Unit: The CPU sends signals to control the other parts of the computer, almost like how brain controls a body.

-Main Memory (Random Access Memory - RAM): Store operating system software, software applications and other information.
+Main Memory: Store operating system software, software applications and other information.
+- RAM is a temporary memory.
+Stores data and program instructions while the computer is running.
+The data stored in RAM is lost forever when power is turn off.
+- ROM is a permanent memory.
+Stores start up instructions when the computer is turn on.
+The instructions are set by manufacturer and can not be changed by user.
+The last instruction in ROM directs computer to load the OS.

 Input/Output: Interact information between computer and another devices.